BWManiac/Agipo/_docs/Product/Features/04-Integrations-Platform.md

     *   **Background Jobs:** The `WorkflowExecutionService` retrieves the connection ID associated with the *Agent's owner* to perform the action headless.

 ### 3.3.
 The Trigger Layer (Event Bus)
 This layer enables "Push" architecture for Agents.
+It allows Agents to be "woken up" by external events rather than polling constantly.

+*   **Concept:** Triggers are the "Ears" of the Agent.
+They listen for signals from the connected world.
+*   **Discovery:** Similar to Actions, we query Composio's API to discover available Triggers for a connected app (e.g., `gmail.new_email`, `github.pull_request.opened`).
+These are surfaced in the **Planner** UI.
 *   **Registration:** When a user adds a "New Email" trigger to an Agent's Planner:
     1. Agipo calls Composio to subscribe to the `gmail.new_email` event for that Entity.
     2. We store a record in `_tables/triggers` linking the `subscription_id` to the `agent_id` and `workflow_id`.